lxucs/CapRetrieval/README.md

 # CapRetrieval

-This repository contains the dataset and evaluation script for **CapRetrieval**, introduced in the paper [Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings](https://arxiv.org/abs/2506.08592).
+This repository contains the dataset and evaluation script for **CapRetrieval**, introduced in the EMNLP 2025 Finding paper [Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings](https://arxiv.org/abs/2506.08592).

 The dataset is also available at [Huggingface](https://huggingface.co/datasets/lxucs/CapRetrieval); the English version is available at [CapRetrievalEn](https://huggingface.co/datasets/lxucs/CapRetrievalEn).